Barrack Park |

 (1943 - 1945), Louisbourg

 This battery was constructed at Lighthouse Point, west of the Louisbourg Lighthouse (built 1924), to guard the harbour, which was designated as the alternate port to Sydney Harbour during WWII.
 There was a ship repair yard and an important coal depot to protect.
 Two 18-pounder field guns were emplaced here on concrete mounts.
 Two searchlights were also emplaced.
-This post only operated in the winter months, as the harbour was usually ice-free.
+This post only operated in the winter months, as the harbour was usually ice-free, unlike that of Sydney.

 A Chain Home Low early warning air defence radar operated by the RCAF was also located in this vicinity in 1942.